Skip to content

 Things not to Do:

-• Don’t ride in a taxi without making sure that the meter is working.
-Cab drivers intend to deceive tourists into pushing them to pay the higher unfair fare by saying something like, “Sorry Mam, the meter is broken!” and you probably will trust him.
+• Don’t ride in a taxi without ensuring the meter is working.
+Cab drivers intend to deceive tourists into pushing them to pay the higher unfair fare by saying something like, “Sorry, Mam, the meter is broken!” and you probably will trust him.
 Please don’t.
 Just get out and find another taxi.
 And fret not, cabs are available throughout the city at all hours.

-• Don’t be arrogant when dealing with Malaysia’s people who are warm and kind.
-Many times they will take advantage of any opportunity to chat with you.
-Simply anticipate nothing in Malaysia except that you will be greeted with sincerity in whatever place you visit.
+• Don’t be arrogant when dealing with Malaysia’s warm and kind people.
+They will often take advantage of any opportunity to chat with you.
+Simply anticipate nothing in Malaysia except that you will be sincerely greeted wherever you visit.

 Pro tip: Don’t forget to head to Petrosains, especially if you have kids.
-Petrosains is an exhibition for the history of hydrocarbons set up with different cutting-edge technologies that will keep your kids amused and entertained with various interactive activities inside.
+Petrosains is an exhibition for the history of hydrocarbons set up with cutting-edge technologies that will amuse your kids with various interactive activities.

 Other Attractions in Kuala Lumpur, Malaysia

-• Plan to visit KLCC Park, next to the city centre, offering an excellent retreat to escape from the blazing sun.
-Inside, you can chill out at the fountain area, jog at the running track, or bring your book to admire the decent plaza around you.
+• Plan to visit KLCC Park, next to the city centre and offers an excellent retreat from the blazing sun.
+Inside, you can chill out at the fountain area, jog at the running track, or bring your book to admire the decent plaza.

 • With its white-washed structure and scenic design, Malaysia’s National Mosque is a must-see attraction in Kuala Lumpur.
-If you want to name a few popular areas to beat the crowds, this spot should be on your list.
-The mosque promises you a tranquil space that will never disappoint you.
+This spot should be on your list if you want to name a few popular areas to beat the crowds.
+The mosque promises a tranquil space that will never disappoint.

-• Go directly to Tanjung Sepat, located one hour and a half away from Kuala Lumpur which would cost you about $30.
-You can get there by rail, and then request an Uber ride to Tanjung Sepat.
-It’s the perfect place to go if you want to indulge in some great and thrilling activities like flying by Silver MX2 Microlight aircraft with your friends and admiring beautiful views over the city or try skydiving activity which invites you to a life-altering experience.
+• Go directly to Tanjung Sepat, located one hour and a half from Kuala Lumpur, for about $30.
+You can get there by rail and request an Uber ride.
+It’s the perfect place to go if you want to indulge in tremendous and thrilling activities like flying by Silver MX2 Microlight aircraft with your friends and admiring beautiful views over the city, or try skydiving, which invites you to a life-altering experience.

 • Whether in Kuala Lumpur for one night or one month, you should not miss a night in a forest circling the city when fireflies lighten up in the dark, providing a panoramic view and romantic vista.